FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/managing_security_Start_here/Password_management.md

 Some Gateway objects can contain passwords which would be revealed, if they were exported in a clear text form.
 Those objects include Remote Sites, Connection Gates (CGates) and Super CGates, Trading Partners, SSH Security Profiles and TLS Security Profiles.

 Gateway offers a mandatory mechanism for encrypting such sensitive information in the export files.
-This is done by specifying an additional parameter (<span class="code">-encryption\_key\_file</span>) in the corresponding export command (<span class="code">pelbase</span>, <span class="code">secbase</span>).
+This is done by specifying an additional parameter (`-encryption_key_file`) in the corresponding export command (`pelbase`, `secbase`).
 The password is first encrypted using the specified key, then BASE64-encoded.
 If the password field is not set, an empty value is used instead.

-The encryption key file is an AES 256 symmetric key generated by the same mechanism as the derived key file generated using <span class="code">[pelencpass encrypt\_pass](#Creating)</span>; however, since only the encryption key file is needed, the syntax is simpler.
+The encryption key file is an AES 256 symmetric key generated by the same mechanism as the derived key file generated using `pelencpass encrypt_pass`; however, since only the encryption key file is needed, the syntax is simpler.

 <table>